What is a DaTscan and should I get one?

 What is a DaTscan and how is it performed?

-In 2011, the Food and Drug Administration (FDA) approved an imaging test to help diagnose PD called DaTscan (dopamine transporter scan).
+In 2011, the Food and Drug Administration (FDA) approved an imaging test to help diagnose Parkinson’s disease (PD) called DaTscan (dopamine transporter scan).
 In this test, a radioactive tracer, Ioflupane (123I), also known as DaTscan, is injected into the blood, where it circulates around the body and makes its way into the brain.
 It attaches itself to the dopamine transporter, a molecule found on dopamine neurons.
 Several hours after the tracer has been injected, special imaging equipment scans the head to detect the presence of DaTscan.

 People with PD will typically have a smaller signal in a part of the brain called the striatum, where the ends of the dopamine neurons are meant to be.
 Here is a normal scan on the left, which would indicate a healthy dopamine system, next to an abnormal scan on the right, which would indicate an unhealthy dopamine system.